Festivals & Events

 Burning torches illuminate the evening performance of Takigi Noh, one of the oldest forms of Japanese musical theater.
-This is a favorite among Kyotoites, and tickets sell quickly in the runup to the show.
+This event is a favorite among Kyotoites, and tickets sell quickly in the runup to the show.
 The blazing torches and unique open-air stage in Japan's ancient capital will dazzle you.

 - Kyogen, the comic theater performed during intervals of Noh

 If taking the subway, Heian-jingu is only a 20-minute walk from Kyoto's Higashiyama Station.
 By taxi, it takes about 15 minutes from Kyoto Station to the shrine.
 If you're taking the bus, catch the bus headed for Kitaoji Bus Terminal.
 Get off at the Higashiyama Nijo Okazaki Koen-guchi stop, a seven-minute walk from the shrine.

 The Takigi Noh performance is held at Heian-Jingu every June 1 and 2